table-representation-learning/table-representation-learning.github.io/call-for-papers.md

 ## Submissions
-We ask authors to avoid any non-inclusive writing and encourage a diverse writing style.
+We encourage authors to adopt an inclusive and diverse writing style.
 The "Diversity and Inclusion in Writing" guide provided by the <a href="https://dbdni.github.io/pages/inclusivewriting.html" target="blank">Diversity and Inclusion in Database Conferences effort</a> is a good resource.
 The workshop will accept regular research papers and industrial papers.
 Submissions should follow the <a href="https://neurips.cc/Conferences/2022/PaperInformation/StyleFiles" target="blank">NeurIPS style files</a> and choose one of the following submission types:
 - Abstract: 1 page + references.
 - Short paper: at most 4 pages + references.
 - Regular paper: at least 6 pages + references.